dottjt/refactor-me/README.md

 Hello!
 My name is Julius and this is my refactor!
 I knocked it up over a weekend and I'm pretty happy with how it turned out.
 I hope you like it too!

-It is by no means production ready, as that would take waaayyyyy too long, as well as significantly increase the complexity of the project i.e. handling secrets, but I've attempted to paint a complete picture with what's there, from the codebase itself, to the docker configurations and the testing.
+It is by no means production ready, nor complete, as that would take weeks, as well as significantly increase the complexity of the project i.e. handling secrets, but I've attempted to paint a complete picture with what's here.

 ## Specs